De Nieuwe en Onbekende Weereld: Title

-English

-The full title of the work in English is The New and Unknown World: or Description of America and the Southland, Containing the Origin of the Americans and South-landers, remarkable voyages thither, Quality of the Shores, Islands, Cities, Fortresses, Towns, Temples, Mountains, Sources, Rivers, Houses, the nature of Beasts, Trees, Plants and foreign Crops, Religion and Manners, Miraculous Occurrences, Old and New Wars: Adorned with Illustrations drawn from the life in America, and described by Arnoldus Montanus.
+The English title is The New and Unknown World: or Description of America and the Southland, Containing the Origin of the Americans and South-landers, remarkable voyages thither, Quality of the Shores, Islands, Cities, Fortresses, Towns, Temples, Mountains, Sources, Rivers, Houses, the nature of Beasts, Trees, Plants and foreign Crops, Religion and Manners, Miraculous Occurrences, Old and New Wars: Adorned with Illustrations drawn from the life in America, and described by Arnoldus Montanus.

 Reception

-"Montanus never visited the New World and his work contains numerous errors and fantastic conceptions about the people and animals of the Americas.
+An excerpt of the summary from the Library of Congress is, "Montanus never visited the New World and his work contains numerous errors and fantastic conceptions about the people and animals of the Americas.
 Nonetheless, it became a standard work in Europe and was widely read for many years."